top of page

 BACKGROUND

 Emily Henwood is a performer, choreographer, and educator who has been in the performing arts for 24 years.
 She studied at Virginia Tanner Children's Dance in Salt Lake City for the first ten years of her life, which provided her with lifelong creativity and love of dance.
-After dancing for four years at Tooele High School, Emily studied Dance and Education at Snow College for two years.
-From there, she continued her education at Southern Utah University where she graduated in Dance Education, with a teaching license and a minor in Theatre.
+Emily studied Dance and Education at Snow College for two years and continued her education at Southern Utah University where she graduated in Dance Education, with a teaching license and a minor in Theatre.

 Dance Performance